metasong/iam-data/documents/Using Google IDOM in MarkdownIt_288.md

 * document.createTextNode(data`/*character data*/`), document.createElement(name`/*element name*/`)
 * muti-child-one-parent structure is a `Star`, muti-level-start is a `Tree`.

+> rendering is only triggered by relevant data changes.

 ```js
 const NODE_DATA_KEY = '__ID_Data__';